mezbauddin/mezbauddin/README.md

 ## 🌱 What I am currently learning / improving on

+- Docker, Terraform, Ansible
-- Dockerizing Django with Postgres, Gunicorn, and Nginx
+- Django with Postgres, Gunicorn, Nginx, taefik
-- Azure PowerShell
+- PowerShell, Python

 ## 🤔 What I am interested in learning at some point